 Solar panels can be a great way to keep your batteries charged, provided the weather conditions are on your side.
 Some campers purchase portable panel systems that they can move around their RV in order to follow the sun.
 Others will have a solar panel system that’s mounted to the roof of their RV.

-To learn more, click here to read our article on how to mount solar panels on RV roof.
+To learn more, click here to read our article on how to mount solar panels on an RV roof.

 Roof mounted solar panels are lower maintenance compared to portable panels, but you need to be careful of where you park in order to ensure the panels are always pointed toward the south in order to soak up the most sunshine.
 But a cloudy, rainy day will end up diminishing their effectiveness.
 If you have more than one rainy day in a row, then you’ll run into serious power issues if you don’t have a generator.